 To hear the choral songs of one dawn-sprung, sunset-haloed birds in my own garden or in Africa, India, or wherever your feet and your heart may have taken you, is a very different kind of celebration.
 Perhaps you may feel the glory and joy this living Earth can birth, and celebrate a natural, if not unconventional, communion.
 Perhaps too, you might glimpse the mysterium tremendum of this cosmic realm: And then ask yourself why you are here, for what purpose.
 Then perhaps, you may choose to be a One who strives to harm no other One.

-This simple state of wild bird appreciation and One- mindfulness is the antithesis of the rationalized egocentric One of Ayn Rand’s sanctified Objectivism and competitive individualism ( see Atlas Shrugged Penguin NY 2004, first published in 1957)) embraced by many transnational corporate and political followers.
-The less literate are simply unaware, ignorant of the interconnected nature of reality of which they are a co-inhering participant; a realization of Self-in-Other accomplished by more civilized societies in times past through the vision quest, as with native American Indian tribes, various spiritual teachings and rites of initiation into responsible adulthood.
+This simple state of wild bird appreciation and empathic One- mindfulness is the antithesis of the rationalized egocentrism of Ayn Rand’s sanctified Objectivism and competitive individualism (see Atlas Shrugged Penguin NY 2004, first published in 1957)) which is embraced by many transnational corporate and political followers.
+Objectivism and materialism limit awareness of the interconnected nature of reality of which we are a co-inhering participants.
+Realization of Self-in-Other was accomplished by more civilized societies in times past through the vision quest, as with the Anishinaabe or Native American tribes, and various spiritual teachings and rites of initiation into responsible adulthood.
 Where are these practices today?

 Persian Moslem (Sufi) poet Farid Ud-Din Attar, in his narrative poem The Conference of the Birds, captured, from an Islamic and panetheistic perspective, the sanctity and dignity, as well as the numinous and transcendental nature of reality, through his communion with the birds as subjects, not objects.
 Objectivism turns animals into things, and in the famous words of the late Fr.
 Thomas Berry, “The universe is not a collection of objects but a communion of subjects” (See his book The Dream of the Earth, San Francisco Sierra Books, 1988).
 As it says in the Qur’an 6:38 “There is not an animal (that lives) on the earth, nor a being that flies on its wings, but (forms part of) communities like you.
 Nothing have we omitted from the Book, and they (all) shall be gathered to their Lord in the end”.